AltaraceO/fullstack_bootcamp-fbi_api/README.md

 ### `What I learned most`

 The value of an organized and well-executed plan.
-Time management and clear goals made sure I was able to explore different options and arrive at a finished product.
+Time management and clear goals ensured I was able to explore different options and arrive at a finished product.